HubBox Software Development Kit (SDK) Integration

 if (hubboxModal) hubboxModal.open = false;

 // 6.
-Potentially move to next checkout step automatically
+Optionally move to the next checkout step

 // yourPlatform.goToNextStep();